The After School Activity Program (ASAP)

 On the full days, our kids have the opportunity to relax with their friends, play games and do art projects, play outside and in the gym.
 The possibilities are endless!
-The teachers plan activities they’re unable to fit into the normal daily schedule including treasure hunts, science experiments, and knock hockey tournaments, to name just a few.
+The teachers plan activities they’re unable to fit into the normal daily schedule such as treasure hunts, science experiments, and knock hockey tournaments.

 An artist from Urban Gateways in Chicago always comes on full days to do a workshop with us and no two artists are ever the same.
 We have been treated to workshops from painters, sculptors, graffiti artists, actors, dancers, percussionists and poets.